vidaAhmadi/licentiate/index.md

 **The following papers are included in this thesis**

 **Paper I:**
-<p align="justify">Tutscku, K., Ahmadi Mehri, V., Carlsson, A., Chivukula, K. V., & Christensson, J. "On Resource Description Capabilities of on-board Tools for Resource Management in Cloud Networking and NFV Infrastructures". <i>In IEEE International Conference on Communication Workshops(ICC), 2016, Kuala Lumpur, Malaysia</i></p>
+<p align="justify">Tutschku, K., Ahmadi Mehri, V., Carlsson, A., Chivukula, K. V., & Christensson, J. "On Resource Description Capabilities of on-board Tools for Resource Management in Cloud Networking and NFV Infrastructures". <i>In IEEE International Conference on Communication Workshops(ICC), 2016, Kuala Lumpur, Malaysia</i></p>

 **Abstract**
 <p align="justify">The rapid adoption of networks that are based on "cloudification" and Network Function Virtualisation (NFV) comes from the anticipated high cost savings of up to 70% in their build and operation.
 The high savings are founded in the use of general standard servers, instead of single-purpose hardware, and by efficiency resource sharing through virtualisation concepts.</p>